 The currently agreed admissions policy of the Governors makes no distinction regarding students with special educational needs.
 Any specific access requirements are considered as and when they arise.
-In the case of pupil with a Statement of Special Educational Need, the AINCO will work closely with the LEA and other professionals in coming to a decision about the most appropriate provision for those students.
+In the case of pupil with an IDP, the ALNCo will work closely with the LEA and other professionals in coming to a decision about the most appropriate provision for those students.
 There is an expectation that students with Statements will be included in mainstream education whenever possible.

-Students with Additional Learning Needs but without Statements are treated in the same way as all other applicants for admission.
+Students with Additional Learning Needs but without IDPs are treated in the same way as all other applicants for admission.
 The school also aims to provide for students not previously identified as having additional learning needs.
-No pupil can be refused admission on the grounds that s/he has additional learning needs if the school can meet those needs.
+No pupil can be refused admission on the grounds that they have additional learning needs if the school can meet those needs.